Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2021-03-18-CheapGaussianApprox.md

 {% endhighlight %}

 \\
 As for the scaling value $K$ we need to include the factor to take our fixed-point integer to floating point which is $2^{-32}$.
 We can look up the variance for the sum of $n$ uniform values which is $\frac{n}{12}$ and the standard deviation is the square root of the variance.
-Since the standard normal distribution we need an additional factor of the reciprocal of our sum's standard deviation: $\sqrt{3} \approx 1.732051$.
-The value of $K$ in the code is different from this because I ran an optimization to *minimize the maximum error* (for absolute error).
+Since the standard normal distribution has a standard deviation of one we need an additional factor of the reciprocal of our sum's standard deviation: $\sqrt{3} \approx 1.732051$.
+The value of $K$ in the code is different from this because I ran an optimization to *minimize the maximum error* (aka *minimax* for absolute error).

 <br>